josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 The TCB node generated to represent a DOM element type (`TcbElementOp`) is an example of such an optional operation.
 Such nodes are only useful if the type of the element is referenced in some other context (such as via a `#ref` local reference).
 If not, then including it in the TCB only serves to bloat the TCB and increase the time it takes TypeScript to process it.

 Therefore, the `TcbElementOp` is optional.
-If nothing requires the element type, it won't be executed and no code will be generated for the element node.
+If nothing requires the element type, it will not be executed and no code will be generated for the element node.

 ### Source mapping and diagnostic translation